Start Your Claim

 - Make sure the toy has a CE mark, and a full name and address for the manufacturers.

 Unfortunately, even the most cautious parents' children can be injured, particularly if the toy is broken, faulty or inappropriately labelled.
-If you suspect that your child's injury is the result of a dangerous toy, contact a solicitor as soon as possible to discuss a possible compensation claim.
+If you suspect that your child's accident is the result of a dangerous toy, contact a solicitor as soon as possible to discuss a possible compensation claim.

 Making a Compensation Claim